MINI Paceman (2013-2016) Review

 The MINI Paceman also inherited the higher-up driving position of the Countryman, and the same more feature-packed interior.
 So far, so good.
 Sadly, the lack of obvious focus proved its downfall.
 It wasn’t clear exactly who the MINI Paceman was aimed at, and even more open-minded people were soon deterred by the high list prices.

 So, why might you want one?
 Well, love it or loathe it, you can’t deny the MINI Paceman is a distinctive-looking thing, with its blunt nose and curving rear end.
 It’s not classically pretty, sure, but there’s nothing else quite like it in this sector.
-It does indeed also offer more practicality, with a 330-litre boot capacity placing it between a small hatch and a medium-sized family car for load space – not bad at all.
+It does indeed also offer more practicality, with a 330-litre boot capacity placing it between a small hatch and a medium-sized family car for load space, not bad at all.

 It’s good fun to drive, in that typical MINI way.
 Handling is prioritised, with tight body control and firm, roll-free suspension making it chuckable and hot hatch-like through bends.
 There are even all-wheel-drive versions, called ALL4, giving extra capacity and confidence in inclement weather.
 The pay-off is stiff ride quality – yes, just like a smaller MINI.
 Sport suspension was standard, although MINI did offer a slightly softer set-up as an option.

 The range opened with the more powerful Cooper engine, rather than as a basic MINI One.
-Due to the weight of the MINI Paceman though, this isn’t actually all that fast: 0-62mph takes more than 10 seconds, or 11.5 seconds for an automatic model.
+Due to the weight of the MINI Paceman, though, this isn’t actually all that fast: 0-62mph takes more than 10 seconds, or 11.5 seconds for an automatic model.
 The Cooper D diesel is slow, too.
 Only the Cooper S delivers the hoped-for performance, while the John Cooper Works version is the only model to dip below seven seconds to 62mph.
 A Golf GTI will pull away with ease.

-A curious car that never found a following when new, the MINI Paceman is still compromised as a used car – but it is also worthy of more interest now, as lower prices help buyers consider its strengths.
-These include interesting styling, good handling and BMW build quality.
+A curious car that never found a following when new, the MINI Paceman is still compromised as a used car, but it is also worthy of more interest now, as lower prices help buyers consider its strengths.
+These include interesting styling, good handling, and BMW build quality.

 Looking for a used car for sale?
 We've got 100s of MINI Approved Used Cars for Sale for you to choose from, including a wide range of MINI Pacemans for sale.
-If you're looking for the different version, you can check out our MINI Countryman review.
+If you're looking for a different version, you can check out our MINI Countryman review.

 Have you been a happy MINI hatch owner, but are now finding your beloved car a bit too small?
 Do you wish the boot were bigger or there was at least some semblance of rear-seat space?
 Then the MINI Paceman might just be for you.